theiagen/Western-WFD-2024/README.md

 ## Prerequisites for Hands-On Exercises
-In addition to lectures, this course consists of serveral hands-on exercises to reinforce the coursework material.
+In addition to lectures, this course consists of several hands-on exercises to reinforce the coursework material.
 To participate in these exercises, trainees will need the following resources:

 ### GitHub Account
 If you don't already have a GitHub account, please go to github.com and register (it's free!)